wangzlab/Strain_ID_FL16S/README.md

 4. Download the 16S_ratio.txt and Strain_ID_FL16S.pl files and place them in the same directory.

-   The 16S_ratio.txt contains the intragenomic 16S copy number ratio for each complete bacterial genomes with SSU IDs matching the 16S_DB.fa
+   The 16S_ratio.txt contains the intragenomic 16S copy number ratio for each complete bacterial genomes with SSU IDs matching the 16S_DB.fa, along with species and strain-level taxonomy of each genome.

 5. Format input files (example files provided):